-(c) A loss results from the failure to maintain permissible insurance, except as otherwise provided in Section J.25.
+(c) A loss results from the failure to maintain permissible insurance, except as otherwise provided in Section J.25 of this b.
+Gains or losses of any nature arising from the sale or exchange of property other than the property covered in subsection a shall be excluded in computing sponsored agreement costs.